markasoftware/i405-tunnel/docs/real-time-tuning.md

 `nanosleep` under heavy load, it will interrupt whatever other thread is running on the same core without delay (unless the currently running thread is executing non-preemptible kernel code, which usually won't take long to finish).
-This behavior can be disabled with `--no-sched-fifo`, but I highly recommend against disabling it as doing so causes very large packet delays under heavy load.
+This behavior can be disabled with `--no-sched-fifo`, but I highly recommend leaving it enabled.

 If you need the distribution of packet interval lengths to be more consistent between low-load and high-load cases, then pass `--poll-mode spinny` to I405.
 This setting is not transmitted in the handshake; you must set it on the client and server separately (though it's also ok to set it on only one or the other).
 When running in `spinny` mode, I405 will never `nanosleep` or otherwise yield the CPU for any reason.
 Instead, it changes to busy polling, both when listening for incoming packets and

+## Benchmarking the distribution of packet timings

+Pass the `--outgoing-send-deviation-stats 10s` option on either client or server to print stats about the distribution of actual vs expected inter-packet intervals to stdout every 10 seconds.
+Put your system under load, send packets through the I405 tunnel, or do anything else that you're worried about an adversary observing via side channel attacks, and then observe the stats and see if they noticeably change.

+At the time of writing, the "actual" inter-packet intervals are measured based on when the `send` syscalls are made.
+It's on the roadmap to add the ability to measure interval deviation stats based on timestamps reported from the Linux NIC drivers.

 ## In a VM (eg, a cloud VPS)